pryv/dev-site/source/getting-started.md

 }
 ```

--  **high-frequency series** that can be used to collect a high volume of data.
+**High-frequency series** that can be used to collect a high volume of data.
 This data structure, described in the [**corresponding section**](http://api.pryv.com/reference/#data-structure-high-frequency-series), is used for high frequency data to resolve issues with data density.
 In our example, it can be used for the smartwatch to collect GPS position in real-time of the user.
 ![HF](/assets/images/getting-started/hf-event.png)

 This data will have the type `position/wgs84` :